 - Put the ¾ cup of JUST egg in a bowl or large measuring cup.
 Set aside next to where you’ll be making the pudding.
 Have a ladle or a ½ cup measuring cup nearby.

-- In a medium saucepan, continuously whisk the 1/3 cup of cornstarch, ½ cup sugar, ½ tsp salt, 2 tsp pure vanilla extract, and 3 cups oat milk over medium heat for approximately 5 minutes, or until the mixture thickens into pudding.
+- In a medium saucepan, continuously whisk the ⅓ cup of cornstarch, ½ cup sugar, ½ teaspoon salt, 2 teaspoon pure vanilla extract, and 3 cups oat milk over medium heat for approximately 5 minutes, or until the mixture thickens into pudding.
 Turn the heat to low and whisk in the 2 tablespoons of refined coconut oil until it melts.